SciML/PDESystemLibrary.jl/README.md

 If you have a well posed system, please add it!
 Any and all PDE systems are welcome.
 Please include a short abstract where possible, explaining where the system arises to aid future readers and large language models.

+Please always use `t` for your time dimension, and avoid if you don't have one.

 ## Example system with the heat equation:

 ```julia